Personal Care — antioxidant preservative

 The carcinogen label, read honestly

 Here is where an Atlas built on evidence has to push past the headline.
 BHA is classified IARC Group 2B and is on California's Proposition 65 — but both rest on a single line of evidence: high-dose dietary BHA caused tumors in the forestomach of rats and hamsters.
-Peer-reviewed — IARC Monograph Vol. 40 / Suppl.
+Regulatory — IARC Monograph Vol. 40 / Suppl.
 7 Three facts reframe that.
 Humans have no forestomach; IARC itself later concluded the tumor-forming mechanism is not relevant to people (though it did not revoke the classification); and BHA is not mutagenic, even reducing the activity of other carcinogens in many tests.
 Peer-reviewed — Felter et al. 2021 A major safety review went further, concluding BHA poses no cancer hazard at food-additive use levels and may even be anticarcinogenic.
 Peer-reviewed — Williams et al. 1999 So the "carcinogen" badge substantially overstates the human cancer relevance — a case where the classification machinery and the risk are out of step.
 Regulatory — the Prop 65 listing followed automatically from the IARC 2B classification

 The more legitimate modern question